Healthy fitness zone mile run

 What are some effective training strategies for improving mile run times?

 Use interval training to get faster and more endurance.
 Gradually increase your distance for stamina.
-Proper recovery is key to avoid overtraining.
+Proper recovery is key to avoiding overtraining.
 Stay consistent and keep getting better.

-What are common mistakes to avoid during the mile run test?
+What are the common mistakes to avoid during the mile run test?

 Avoid starting too fast and not warming up enough.
 Don’t forget to drink water.
 Keep a steady pace and don’t sprint at the start.